kimdhendrick/example/git_kata.md

 **Rebasing 101**

-Think of rebasing as “changing your starting point”
+Think of rebasing as "changing your starting point”

 1. pull main